 Finally, if you are really just looking for the most ultralight shelter available, you should be looking at bivy sacks, tarps, or non-freestanding tents.
 The Soul is for people who are willing to carry an extra pound or so for the comfort of sleeping in a tent and the simplicity of a freestanding design.

-There are a couple scenarios where I still take a bivy sack over the Soul tent, and they are all highly weight and space focused: fastpacking with big mile days, bikepack racing when I don’t plan to sleep very much, or short and rain-free trips in mild climates.
+There are a few scenarios where I don’t bring my Big Sky Soul tent, and they are all highly weight- and space-sensitive: fastpacking with big mile days, bikepack racing, or short and sunny trips in mild climates.
 In these cases I use a bivy sack or ultralight tarp.

 I’ve become quite attached to my Soul, and not just because we’ve been on some crazy adventures together.
-The cozy just-right amount of space, the adjustable rainfly with a view of the stars, the way I can sit cross-legged at the entrance and cook my dinner in the vestibule while it’s raining outside… It’s been my reliable companion for a couple years now and I expect to keep using it for at least a few more.
+The cozy just-right amount of space, the adjustable rainfly with a view of the stars, the way I can sit cross-legged at the entrance and cook my dinner in the vestibule while it’s raining outside… It’s been my reliable companion for a few years now and I expect to keep using it for at least a few more.

 Share the Adventure